 Last year caused most brands to restrategize the way they address their audience.

-A 2020 research from Merkle claims that spending will be focused on needs, not wants as shoppers adapt to the consequences of pandemic (both economical and psychological).
+A 2020 research from Merkle claimed that spending will be focused on needs, not wants as shoppers adapt to the consequences of pandemic (both economical and psychological).

-Shoppers don’t want brands to act as nothing happened and advertise products/services in a vacuum.
+Shoppers don’t want brands to act as if nothing is happening and advertise products or services in a vacuum.